Motorcycle Insurance-tailored to fit your needs

 Anyone who owns a motorcycle or similar recreational vehicle should have a motorcycle insurance policy.
 It’s the law and a valuable policy to help protect you from potential dangers on the road.

 Bodily injury to others: protects you against legal liability for the accidental injury or death of others caused by the operation of your motorcycle, but only if the accident occurs in Massachusetts.
 You will be covered up to the statutory limit of $20,000 per person and $40,000 per accident.
 Injuries to the driver or passengers on your motorcycle are excluded under this part.
-If you drive outside of Massachusetts or in places where the public has no right of access, or if you drive with guests on your motorcycle, please see optional bodily injury to others, for coverage that will protect you in such situations.
+If you drive outside of Massachusetts or in places where the public has no right of access, or if you drive with guests on your motorcycle, you should add optional bodily injury to others.
+This coverage will protect you in such situations.
 You could be liable for more than the required ($20,000/$40,000) limits for bodily injury to others.
-Buying higher limits under the optional bodily injury to others coverage may protect you from significant losses.
+Buying higher limits under the optional bodily injury to others coverage may protect you financially from significant costs.

 Personal injury protection (PIP): pays up to $8,000 for medical expenses, replacement services, and 75% of any lost wages.
 PIP will pay these expenses to you or anyone you let drive your motorcycle, anyone living in your household, passengers, and pedestrians, no matter who causes the accident.
-Your PIP coverage pays for medical expenses in excess of $2,000 that are not reimbursed by your health insurance only after these expenses have been submitted to your health insurer to determine what it will and will not pay.
+Your PIP coverage pays for medical expenses in excess of $2,000 that are not reimbursed by your health insurance.
+This disbursement happens only after expenses have been submitted to your health insurer to determine what it will and will not pay.

 Damage to someone else’s property: This coverage pays for damage to another person’s property when you, a household member, or another authorized driver cause an accident.
 A minimum limit of $5,000 is required.
 Compulsory insurance is the minimum amount of coverage required by state law.
 Accidents can often result in damage that exceeds these limits.
-Depending on your individual needs, you may wish to purchase increased limits on these coverages or additional types of coverages, such as those listed in the optional coverage section.
+You may wish to purchase increased limits on these coverages or additional types of coverages, such as those listed in the optional coverage section.
 You should consult with an agent or other insurance professional for help in determining what types and how much coverage you need.

 Optional coverage – Chosen by you

 Optional bodily injury to others: extends your liability protection under above the mandatory limits required by the Commonwealth.
 This option provides coverage for accidents beyond Massachusetts to anywhere in the United States, its territories or possessions, or Canada.
-It also provides coverage for bodily injuries suffered by guests in your auto.
+It also provides coverage for bodily injuries suffered by passengers on your motorcycle.

 Medical payments: Optional medical payments coverage pays for medical expenses for you, your household members and passengers, over and above amounts covered by personal injury protection (PIP) no matter who caused the accident.